 - Failing to hold people accountable or intervene in a dispute, paralyzed by fear of conflict.

 So what does it take for a leader to avoid such feelings of powerlessness and thus lose our effectiveness?
 Consider these three ways to manage your sense of powerlessness:

-When we wield power from a powerless state of mind, we do so poorly.
+Remember, when we wield power from a powerless state of mind, we do so poorly.
 The truth is,

 To lead well, leaders must feel powerful.

-One’s feeling powerful or powerless should not come from our role or position, but should instead be gained by learning to manage our own emotional states and remaining prepared for the inevitable—and surprising—moment when we feel the limits of our own power.
+Our feeling powerful or powerless should not come from our role or position, but should instead be gained by learning to manage our own emotional states and remaining prepared for the inevitable—and surprising—moment when we feel the limits of our own power.

 If you enjoyed this post and would like more insights on leadership and the dynamics of power in the workplace, subscribe to my monthly newsletter.